Project structure #

-This package configures the config.
+This package configures handling of Vikunja’s runtime configuration.
 It sets default values and sets up viper and tells it where to look for config files, how to interpret which env variables for config etc.

-config, this will set up the logging, based on differen logging backends.
+config, this will set up the logging, based on different logging backends.

 This init is called in